Hebban olla vogala: Text

-The complete text, a probatio pennae or "scribble" by the writer to test their pen, is usually transcribed as Hebban olla uogala nestas hagunnan hinase hic enda thu uuat unbidan uue nu.
-This is a word-for-word translation of the Latin sentence written directly above it: (H)abent omnes uolucres nidos inceptos nisi ego et tu quid expectamus nu(nc).
-It is roughly translated as: "Have all birds begun nests, except me and you - what are we waiting for?"
+The complete text, a probatio pennae or "scribble" by the writer to test his pen, is usually transcribed as Hebban olla uogala nestas hagunnan hinase hic enda thu uuat unbidan uue nu, although the manuscript text is very faded and many scholars differ slightly in their reading of the poem.
+A word-for-word translation into Latin was written directly above it: (H)abent omnes uolucres nidos inceptos nisi ego et tu quid expectamus nu(nc).
+It is roughly translated as: "All birds have begun nests, except me and you – what are we waiting for now?"
 (Modern Dutch: Zijn alle vogels nesten begonnen, behalve ik en jij – waarop wachten we nu?)

-Comparison to Modern Dutch and Modern English

-In this comparison, similar Old English (West Saxon variety), Modern Dutch and Modern English words (in form and meaning) are chosen to compare them with the Old Dutch equivalents in the sentence.
-The Old English cognates are only given due to the proximity of the two languages (and for distinguishing the local language of where the document was found).
-The Dutch sentence is a correct one, although the verb 'begonnen' is usually conjugated with 'zijn' (be) and not with 'hebben' (have).
-For English the word order had to be adjusted.
-For 'hinase' and 'unbidan' there are no close matches in either language.

-The form hinase corresponds morphologically to Modern Dutch tenzij ("unless", from het en zij) and does not seem to have a Modern English cognate.